 Moving on takes you through the marble gallery, golden room, and out to…

-- The Orangery: once home to citrus fruits, now home to a changing selection of special art exhibitions
+- The Orangery: once home to citrus fruits, now used for those special art exhibitions

 - The Prunkstall stables: also converted to galleries and featuring Belvedere’s medieval collection